theDanielWhite/COVID-pandemic/README.md

 #### More Information about how COVID-19 Spreads
 [ASL Video Series: How does COVID-19 Spread?](https://www.youtube.com/watch?v=m4gborCUztk&list=PLvrp9iOILTQatwnqm61jqFrsfUB4RKh6J&index=7&t=0s)

-## How to Protect Yourself & Others
+## How to Protect Yourself and Others
 > **Older adults and people who have severe underlying medical conditions** like heart or lung disease or diabetes seem to be at higher risk for developing serious complications from COVID-19 illness.
 More information on [Are you at higher risk for serious illness.](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/people-at-higher-risk.html)

 ### Know how it spreads